 In this Master Class, we were treated to the following wines:

 - Equinoxe Syrah 2008

 - Equinoxe Cabernet Franc 2007

 Most of the wines as you can see are from 2008 and 2009, which had two completely different weather scenarios.
 In 2008 it was a cool year during the growing season, followed by a warm Indian summer, while in 2009 there was a very cold winter (Dec 2009) which damaged the vines, while the 2009 summer was very hot.
 Differences between the two Syrahs are evident for these 2 vintages.

 Equinoxe Syrah 2008.
 Common knowledge is that older wines produce more quality, nuanced grapes.
 But this is not always the case.
-The grapes for this wine come from 3 year old vines, which is the soonest that you can produce a viable wine.
-The vineyard has gravel, shle and clay.
+The grapes for this wine come from 3-year-old vines, which is the soonest that you can produce a viable wine.
+The vineyard has gravel, shale and clay.
 Rasoul pointed out for them the clay in the soil adds more structure to the wine than a sandy soil.
 The gravel and shale may provide a mineral component to the wine.
 The 2008 Syrah was very deep ruby in colour with legs appearing on the glass.
 Nice flowery/violet aromas, along with ripe red currants, raspberries and hint of smoky oak on the nose.
-A full bodied wine, with soft ripe blueberries and violets up front with raspberry and pepper showing up mid palate to the finish.
+A full-bodied wine, with soft ripe blueberries and violets upfront with raspberry and pepper showing up mid-palate to the finish.
 Very integrated vanilla to support the fruit.
-This wine is dry but tastes off dry due to the robust fruit.
+This wine is dry but tastes off-dry due to the robust fruit.
 Long length with a tart finish.

 Upcoming Equinoxe Releases and Where to Buy